 This question has arisen largely due to the fact that people of color have frequently been cast in leading roles (such as Judas and Mary Magdalene) over the years, leading to speculation about the authors’ intentions and whether this casting was designed to deliberately play into negative racial stereotypes.
 The answer is no; as Tim Rice once put it in an interview, “…there was no intention on our part to have any racial definitions or rules about who played what,” and indeed roles have been played by various performers of different races, creeds, etc., throughout the years.
 Talent is usually — as it should be — the determining factor in casting.

 The most comprehensive book to date is Rock Opera: The Creation of Jesus Christ Superstar From Record Album to Broadway Show and Motion Picture, by Ellis Nassour and Richard Broderick.
 The book is sadly out of print, but you can still find used copies on Amazon.com.
-(A transcription of the book will soon be available in JCS Zone’s forthcoming Library section of the Knowledge Base; a link will appear when it is online.)
+(Excerpts from the book will soon be available in JCS Zone’s forthcoming Library section; a link will appear when it is online.)
 Additionally, in 1996, during the period surrounding the West End revival at the Lyceum Theatre, a companion book, with a working title of Jesus Christ Superstar: The Authorized Version, was devised by George Perry, creator of similar companion books for previous Webber productions such as The Phantom of the Opera.
 Though links to purchase it can be found on Amazon.com, the book was reportedly never actually published due to copyright issues.